For the first time since 1990, the U.S. experienced a drop in drug overdoses in 2018—a modest 4-5% compared to 2017.

 (4) Pharmacotherapy is discontinued only if it appears to be worsening the client’s condition.

 These principles were developed in the context of a traditional SUD treatment system that often relies heavily on group therapy, psychosocial services, and 12-step-based models of care.
-While these modalities can be helpful for many, research thus far consistently points to buprenorphine being superior in its ability to retain people in treatment and save lives.
+These modalities can be helpful for many, but so far research consistently points to buprenorphine being superior in its ability to retain people in treatment and save lives.
 Indeed, many people do just as well in their recovery with buprenorphine alone as with additional psychosocial services.
 The Med First approach advises using psychosocial services as appropriate, but not as a ‘stick’ to get to the ‘carrot’ of buprenorphine (principle #3 above).

 Moreover, we do not yet have evidence of system-wide increases in buprenorphine prescribing outside of patients who are uninsured and thus receiving their medications through SOR funds.
-Progress could be jeopardized if these federal dollars were lost.
-Missouri has not expanded Medicaid and currently eligibility requirements are among the strictest in the nation.
+If these federal dollars were lost, it could jeopardize our progress.
+Missouri has not expanded Medicaid, and currently eligibility requirements are among the strictest in the nation.

-The most commonly given reason for negative attitudes is that “buprenorphine is an opioid” and thus has the potential – however low – to be “abused.”
-(In reality, buprenorphine is a partial opioid agonist and is most often prescribed as Suboxone®, which is formulated with the opioid antagonist naloxone, thus making it even harder to misuse.)
+The most commonly given reason for negative attitudes is that “buprenorphine is an opioid” and thus has the potential—however low—to be “abused.”
+(In reality, buprenorphine is a partial opioid agonist.
+It is most often prescribed as Suboxone®, which is formulated with the opioid antagonist naloxone, thus making it even harder to misuse.)

-However, as with all things addiction-related, the reality of buprenorphine stigma is likely more complex and has its roots in the black market for buprenorphine (people who have been prescribed buprenorphine giving it to friends or selling or trading it for illicit drugs).
-While the conclusion could be that buprenorphine’s stigma comes from this illicit ‘aura,’ the discomfort is deeper than that.
-Specifically, in the minds of many, it seems that buprenorphine is associated with doctors who really don’t care and patients who really aren’t trying – who do not “really” want to get better or else they would learn to manage cravings on their own (use for withdrawal is more acceptable).
-Thus, when people complain doctors are prescribing Suboxone too freely, what they are saying is: “They are prescribing it to too many people who are not willing to work hard enough to change themselves, and that’s the only kind of change that matters.”
+However, as with all things addiction-related, the reality of buprenorphine stigma is likely more complex.
+It has its roots in the black market for buprenorphine (people who have been prescribed buprenorphine giving it to friends or selling or trading it for illicit drugs).
+While the conclusion could be that buprenorphine’s stigma comes from this illicit ‘aura,’ the discomfort goes deeper than that.
+Many people associate buprenorphine with doctors who really don’t care and patients who really aren’t trying.
+They think these patients don’t “really” want to get better, or else they would learn to manage cravings on their own (use for withdrawal is more acceptable).
+When people complain doctors are prescribing Suboxone too freely, what they are saying is: “They are prescribing it to too many people who are not willing to work hard enough to change themselves, and that’s the only kind of change that matters.”

 Why does this internally-driven change matter so much?
 It comes up again and again in conversations and qualitative data collection, and does not appear to be limited to addiction.
-Indeed, people with OUD are as resistant as others with chronic conditions to being on medications for the “rest of their lives,” again reminding us that addiction is not an exception; it is only the stigma of addiction that is so exceptional.
+Indeed, people with OUD are as resistant as others with chronic conditions to being on medications for the “rest of their lives.”
+This reminds us that addiction is not an exception; it is only the stigma of addiction that is so exceptional.

-Thus, rather than buprenorphine stigma being about whether someone can get high on it, the resistance seems to be rooted in a more interesting, complex, and challenging question about what it means to be reliant on anything – heroin, buprenorphine, antidepressants, or insulin – to do what we have convinced ourselves we should be able to do on our own, independently.
-What do we – as people, with or without addiction – think dependence (or even perceived dependence) says about our internal resources, our strength as a person, our willpower, our ability to fundamentally change?
+Buprenorphine stigma isn’t really about whether someone can get high on it.
+The resistance really seems to be rooted in a more interesting, complex, and challenging question about what it means to be reliant on anything—heroin, buprenorphine, antidepressants, or insulin—to do what we have convinced ourselves we should be able to do on our own, independently.
+What do we—as people, with or without addiction—think dependence (or even perceived dependence) says about our internal resources?
+About our strength as a person, our willpower, our ability to fundamentally change?
 There is a kernel of truth, after all, to the idea that “you have to want it.”

-Most meaningful behavior change requires some reckoning with the self: Is the behavior I’m engaging in detrimental enough to who I am, and who I want to be, that I must change it – or else?
-Often, the stigma and negative consequences associated with addiction have made it so that the “or else” is too frightening to contemplate.
+Most meaningful behavior change requires some reckoning with the self: Is the behavior I’m engaging in detrimental enough to who I am, and who I want to be, that I must change it—or else?
+Often, the stigma and negative consequences associated with addiction have made the “or else” too frightening to contemplate.
 Are people with OUD perceived as somehow robbed of that reckoning if they take buprenorphine to manage cravings, sometimes for years or decades?

 Behavioral health care providers are not immune to these uncomfortable questions.
-They might harbor their own doubts about the value of buprenorphine in recovery or worry that their value as counselors is being usurped by a mere pill.
-But high-quality behavioral health care providers are well-suited to work with clients through these existential questions about what it means to have control over one’s own mind and self, or to be “dependent” on a medication.
+They might harbor their own doubts about the value of buprenorphine in recovery.
+Or they may worry that their value as counselors is being usurped by a mere pill.
+But qualified behavioral health care providers are well-suited to work with clients through these existential questions.
+They can help patients examine what it means to have control over one’s own mind and self, or to be “dependent” on a medication.
 We consistently hear that a critical part of recovery is the person with addiction knowing there is someone who cares about them.
-If they also knew that person was willing to talk through what it means to confront the self, the rapport – and thus recovery – might grow even stronger.
+If they also knew that person was willing to talk through what it means to confront the self, the rapport—and thus recovery—might grow even stronger.

 As we continue to expand access to evidence-based treatments such as buprenorphine, there will be a limit to how much buprenorphine can help if we do not start to address these questions more directly.
-It would behoove us all to explore the questions at the basis of the apparent divide in the treatment and recovery world.
+We all need to explore the questions at the basis of the apparent divide in the treatment and recovery world.